 Another neat feature of Transmission is that you can set bandwidth rates based on the time of day.
-If you use your PC for work during the day, and don’t want Transmission to “hog” all of your bandwidth while you’re trying to get important Internet related tasks done, set a lower transfer rate in the spaces provided, place a check in the Schedule Speed Limit between: box, and set the start and end times for this Transmission “throttle”.
+If you use your Mac for work during the day, and don’t want Transmission to “hog” all of your bandwidth while you’re trying to get important Internet related tasks done, set a lower transfer rate in the spaces provided, place a check in the Schedule Speed Limit: box, and set the start and end times for this Transmission “throttle”.

-- And finally, click the Network tab.
+- Now click the Network tab.
 If you want to change the default port that Transmission uses, this is the spot to do it.
 If you do change the port, make sure your Firewall (or router) is set to use this new port.

 Take a look at the other Preferences sections to become familiar with some of the other options that Transmission offers.

 - Once your download has completed, Transmission will notify you with a ‘ding’ sound and the main window will display solid green and blue lines.